 Halfway houses require that residents are actively enrolled in a rehabilitation program, whereas sober living environments do not.

 We provide our residents semi-private bedrooms, all utilities, and all essential amenities for comfortable living, including cable, Wi-Fi, and on-site washer and dryer.
-In addition, we provide fruit and host fun physical activities to help our residents achieve a healthy lifestyle.

 We expect residents to be clean and sober, have a serious commitment to recovery, submit to random drug testing, work with a sponsor, have a sincere desire to become an active & supportive member of the family, ability to pay monthly fees on time, and willing to honor Hope’s Sober Living’s standards and house rules.